Steve Martin

 Chocolat -- Screenplay by Robert Nelson Jacobs

-Crouching Tiger, Hidden Dragon -- Written by Wang Hui Ling and James Schamus and Tsai Kuo Jung
+Crouching Tiger, Hidden Dragon -- Written by Wang Hui Ling and James Schamus and Tsai Kuo

 O Brother, Where Art Thou? -- Written by Ethan Coen & Joel Coen